OB Flat

 OB Flat is a south-eastern suburb of Mount Gambier in South Australia.

-The name for this suburb is believed to derive from a herd of cattle bearing the brand "OB" (owned by O. Beswick) which once roamed in the area.
+The name for this suburb is believed to derive from a herd of cattle bearing the brand "OB" (owned by O. Beswick) which once roamed in the area, and plays host to Generations In Jazz, a national school based band competition hosted in the first weekend of May.

 OB Flat is located within the federal division of Barker, the state electoral district of Mount Gambier and the local government areas of the District Council of Grant and the City of Mount Gambier.
 It is also part of Mount Gambier’s urban sprawl.